 Minnesota’s New Best Interests Factors for Child Custody

-When the court must make a decision regarding custody of a child, whether in a divorce or in a separate custody proceeding, the court must consider specific factors when making its decision.
-The court also may consider any other factors that are relevant to the determination of custody.
+When the court must decide custody of a child, whether in a divorce or a separate custody proceeding, the court must consider specific factors when making its decision.
+The court also may consider any other factors relevant to the determination of custody.
 So, what are Minnesota’s new Best Interests Factors for Child Custody?

-The specific factors the court must consider are referred to as the “best interests of the child” factors and are set forth in Minnesota Statutes section 518.17.
-These factors give parents and attorneys direction regarding what facts the court must consider when determining custody and also creates uniformity throughout the state in custody proceedings.
-Additionally, because the best interests factors have been in existence for many years, previous court decisions considering the best interests factors provide guidance to parents, attorneys, and the court in divorce and custody proceedings.
+The specific factors the court must consider are referred to as the “best interests of the child” factors and are set forth in Minnesota Statutes § 518.17.
+These factors give parents and attorneys direction regarding what facts the court must consider when determining custody and create uniformity throughout the state in custody proceedings.
+Additionally, because the best interests factors have existed for many years, previous court decisions considering the best interests factors guide parents, attorneys, and the court in divorce and custody proceedings.

 When Minnesota’s New Best Interests Child Custody Factors Became Law

 On August 1, 2015, the best interests of the child factors were revised by the Minnesota Legislature to be more child-focused.
 The effects of this change are not yet known.
 Many of the new best interests factors are similar to the old best interests factors.
 But a comparison of the two suggests a few key considerations that the Minnesota Legislature likely intended for future child custody determinations.

 The new best interests factors show a greater emphasis on the involvement of both parents in the child’s life.
 The new best interests factors instruct the court to consider the benefit to the child of maximizing parenting time with “both parents” and that it is in the best interests of the child to promote the child’s relationship with “both parents.”
 Similarly, the court is instructed to consider “both parents” as having the capacity to develop and sustain nurturing relationships with their child unless there are substantial reasons to believe otherwise.